 The “success” of an assisted reproductive treatment does not consist only on achieving pregnancy.
 More and more, we need to be aware that the ultimate aim should be having a healthy baby, that is to say, that the child is not born too early.

-Despite changing this mindset may be difficult, we insist on the need to prevent multiple births.
+Even though changing this mindset may be difficult, we insist on the need of it to prevent multiple births.

 Some patients think that transferring multiple embryos increases the chances for success.
 Are they right?